zuluhutu64/Auto_Z_Offset/README.md

-## What's different? <br>
+## What's Different? <br>
-This is suited to cartesian bedslingers.
-This was originally designed for Euclid and Klippy type sensors and CoreXY's, and then adapted to be used with a bltouch.
-But I'm on an Ender 3 and I can't move the toolhead in Y. So I've designed an adapter to relocate the Z endstop and turn it into a pin endstop.
-And troubleshooting some of the differences.
+This is a fork of [SkyShadex's Auto_Z_Offset](https://github.com/SkyShadex/Auto_Z_Offset) adaptation for the Ender 3 with BLTouch. . . which is a fork of [hawkeyexp's auto_offset_z](https://github.com/hawkeyexp/auto_offset_z) for CoreXY printers with BLTouch. . . which is probably forked from elsewhere, too.
+At any rate, I noticed the install.sh file might benefit from removal of Moonraker dummy services like [Protoloft's klipper_z_calibration](https://github.com/protoloft/klipper_z_calibration#moonraker-update-manager).

   ## New Requirements:
   1) Physical Z-Endstop mounted as a pin - it is our reference point and is always Z 0.0 for calculations.